Kanbawza Group of Companies

-The Kanbawza Group of Companies (ကမ္ဘောဇကုမ္ပဏီအုပ်စု; abbreviated as KBZ) is a set of Myanmar-based companies across industries such as construction, garments, insurance, banking, oil, communications, cement, aviation and mining that bear the KBZ brand.
+The Kanbawza Group of Companies (ကမ္ဘောဇကုမ္ပဏီအုပ်စု; abbreviated as KBZ) is a group of Myanmar-based companies across industries such as construction, garments, insurance, banking, oil, communications, cement, aviation and mining that bear the KBZ brand.

-Each company operates as separate independent entities.
+Each company operates as a separate independent entity.

 History

 The first KBZ ventures were founded in 1988 by U Aung Ko Win in textile trading and mining.
 This subsequently expanded into the finance, agriculture, aviation, manufacturing, and tourism sectors.

 Aung Ko Win (also known as Saya Kyaung) is a former schoolteacher with close connections to General Maung Aye, the former second in command of the former military junta, the State Peace and Development Council (SPDC).
 He is married to Nan Than Htwe, the niece of Win Myint, a former SPDC official.
 In January 2000, Kanbawza was awarded a banking license to operate Kanbawza Bank, which was first established in Taunggyi as an independent business.

 In 2017, daughters Nang Lang Kham and Nang Kham Noung stepped assumed leadership positions in Kanbawza, playing an active management role as Deputy CEOs in KBZ Bank.